PrefectHQ/prefect/docs/concepts/filesystems.md

     give_greeting()

 ```

-Starting a MinIO server should output logs including login credentials that can be used as your MINIO_ROOT_USER and MINIO_ROOT_PASSWORD.
+Starting a MinIO server should output logs including login credentials that can be used as your `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.